josheinhorn/NAXB/README.md

 }
 ````
 A couple of things to note about using NAXB:
-+	No need for specify how each property should be parsed -- this is inferred based on the Type of the property or field
++	No need to specify how each property should be parsed -- this is inferred based on the Type of the property or field
 +	Currently, the NAXB decorated class and all property/field Types must have parameterless constructors
   +	Constructor does not need to be public
   +	Doesn't apply to value types such as string, int, bool, etc.